Jsrodrigue/synthetic-data-creator/README.md

 An intelligent synthetic data generator that uses OpenAI models to create realistic tabular datasets based on reference data.
 This project includes an intuitive web interface built with Gradio.

-> **🎓 Educational Project**: This project was created as part of the comprehensive LLM Engineering course on Udemy: [LLM Engineering: Master AI and Large Language Models](https://www.udemy.com/course/llm-engineering-master-ai-and-large-language-models/learn/lecture/52941433#questions/23828099).
+> **🎓 Educational Project**: This project was inspired by the highly regarded LLM Engineering course on Udemy: [LLM Engineering: Master AI and Large Language Models](https://www.udemy.com/course/llm-engineering-master-ai-and-large-language-models/learn/lecture/52941433#questions/23828099).
 It demonstrates practical applications of LLM engineering principles, prompt engineering, and synthetic data generation techniques.

 ## Key highlights:
 - Built with Python & Gradio